BeatriceLim27/Tableau-Dashboards/README.md

 This project was completed as part of the University of London’s ST2187 Business Analytics, Applied Modelling and Prediction module coursework.

 ### 📁 Objective:
-- To perform a regional profitability analysis for BeatzStore using Tableau.
+- To perform a regional profitability analysis for BeatzStore and communicate findings through Tableau dashboards.
 - Analysis focuses on identifying inefficiencies across sales regions and recommending cost optimisation strategies.

 ### 🔍 Key Highlights: